Practical Resources & Inspiration

 It's essential when you are abroad that you carry a smart

-can search the Web for information about clinics and
+search the Web for information about clinics and accommodations

-you are in - they MAY have information about English-speaking
+are in - they MAY have information about English-speaking clinics

-this person is experiencing before you seek medical attention,
+person is experiencing before you seek medical attention, if at

-if at all possible.
-And do not wait for such a dire situation to
+all possible.
+And do not wait for such a dire situation to get

 My suggestion regarding the motorcycle dilemma would be to do